ritaturk/xenko-docs/manual/get-started/arrange-entities.md

 ## Transformation Gizmos

-You can find the transformation gizmo tool box at the top of the scene editor.
+You can find the transformation gizmo tool box at the **top of the scene editor**.

 ![Transformation Gizmos Tool Box](media/manage-entities-in-scene-gizmos.png)